The correct position size—how much stock you buy for a trade— is based on a formula, NOT how convinced we are a trade

 That’s it.
 That’s your position for the stock trade.

 Here’s an example based on an explosive Cup and Handle trade that occurred in a Canadian stock.
 The top of the green box represents my target price.
 The bottom of the red box is my stop loss.

 Charts from TradingView.

 If you choose to risk 1.5% per trade, then multiply 0.015 by the amount of capital in your account to get the Account Risk.
 The same concept applies if you risk 0.5% or 2%.

-Risk Rule: To avoid putting too much capital into one trade witha very low Trade Risk, cap all positions at 1/4 (or 1/3 or 1/5) of the trading account capital.
+Risk Rule: To avoid putting too much capital into one trade with very low Trade Risk, cap all positions that will be held overnight at 1/5 (or less) of the trading account capital.

 In other words, no matter what the position size formula says, I don’t put more than 1/5 of my capital into any single stock trade which will be held overnight.
 For day trading, there is no overnight gap risk, so I will utilize my whole account on day trades, but risk is still limited to 1% or less.

 Stock prices can gap against us.
 So even though our trade risk may be very small on a particular trade, and thus the position size formula will allocate a lot of capital to that trade, we don’t want to put all our capital in a single swing trade.

 If you are a day trader, also check out How to Find Day Trading Stocks That Consistently Have Big Moves.